vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ---

-Peakboard applications are often used together with existing BI tools.
-We already discussed this topic back in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
-In today's article we want to do something similiar for Tableau.
-Unlike for Power BI there's no special control for Tableau Dashbaords.
-We can just use the HTML control, put some dynamic HTML code in there to be interpreted by this control and then show the HTML based Dashboard.
-The super tricky part during that whole process is proper authentification.
-Tableau wants us to get a token for accessing the Tableau portal and dashboard as an external app.
-To get this token we need a Peakboard extension with the only purpose to generate this token and then generate some dynamic HTML and inject the newly generated token there.
+Peakboard applications are often used with BI tools.
+We discussed this topic in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
+In today's article, we will do something similar, but with [Tableau](https://www.tableau.com/).

+Unlike with Power BI, there isn't a dedicated control for Tableau dashboards.
+Instead, we use the HTML control and put some dynamic HTML code in.
+The control processes this code and displays the HTML-based dashboard.

+The tricky part here is the authentication.
+Tableau provides a token to access the Tableau portal and dashboard as an external app.
+To get this token, we need a Peakboard extension called the *Tableau Token Generator*.
+Here's what this extension does:
+1. Generate a Tableau token.
+2. Generate some dynamic HTML.
+3. Inject the newly generated token into the dynamic HTML.

-## Set up the Tabelau portal
+## Set up the Tableau portal

-Before we step into the Peakboard designer we need to create a so called Connected App.
-For this we go tot the Tableau portal settings -> Connected App and generate a new entry.
-After generating a new seceret within the connected app, we write down the Secret ID, Secret Value and CLient ID.
-All three values are needed later.
+First, we need to create a Tableau connected app.
+To do this, we go to the Tableau portal settings and click on **Connected Apps**.
+Then, we create a new connected app.
+We generate a secret for the connected app, and we copy the *secret ID*, *secret value*, and *client ID*.
+We will need these later.

 ![image](/assets/2024-02-05/010.png)